Franklin Electric Q2 2025 Earnings Call Transcript

 CFO at Franklin Electric

-These statements are subject to various risks and uncertainties, many of which could cause actual results to differ materially from such forward looking statements.
-A discussion of these factors may be found in the company's annual report on Form 10 ks and today's earnings release.
-All forward looking statements made during this call are based on information currently available and except as required by law, the company assumes no obligation to update any forward looking statements.
+A discussion of these factors may be found in the Company's Annual Report on Form 10-K and today's earnings release.
+All forward-looking statements made during this call are based on information currently available, and except as required by law, the Company assumes no obligation to update any forward-looking statements.
 Earlier today, we published a slide deck to accompany our prepared remarks.
-The slides can be found in the Investor Relations section of our corporate website at www.franklinelectric.com.
+The slides can be found in the Investor Relations section of our corporate website at www.franklin-electric.com.
+With that, I will now turn the call over to Joe.

 Jennifer Wolfenbarger